slg74/bobaxdr/README.md

 ## CLI — `sls`

 `sls` (Security List Status) is a Rust command-line companion that gives a fast at-a-glance view of your entire environment without opening a browser.
 It queries the BobaxDR API and prints every endpoint, AWS instance, and Kubernetes pod alongside its current security status — green for clear, red/yellow for active alerts.
+Test.

 ![sls output](sls_new.png)